 We also organise events, such as the Stronger Together Conference, the 2019 instance of which was the first postgraduate research focused Equality, Diversity and Inclusion (EDI) event ever held at a U.K. university.

 The Researcher Academy community will play a key role in shaping the University of Nottingham's implementation of the Concordat to Support the Career Development of Researchers, an agreement to improve employment and support for researchers and researcher careers in higher education in the UK.
-The University of Nottingham first received the HR Excellence in Research award for its work on the 2008 Concordat and successfully had this renewed in March 2020.
+The University of Nottingham first received the HR Excellence in Research award in 2010/11 for its work on the 2008 Concordat, becoming a signatory to the revised 2019 Researcher Development Concordat in 2021.